1909sept03java/Angular-Spring-Game-Portal/README.md

 Mini-Game Portal (project WINNING)
 Team: The Boyz
-Project Concept: We intend to utilize Hibernate, Angular, Maven and other learned tools to create a SPA featuring several JavaScript coded mini games.
+Project Concept: We intend to utilize Angular, Spring, Maven and other learned tools to create a SPA featuring several JavaScript coded mini games.
 Our site will allow users to login,feature a leaderboard,and allow users to view their own high score while.
 We will present a list of games, that the user can play.

 Members
 =======